clinical-meteor/cookbook/cookbook/writing.unit.tests.md

 ````

 #### Write Your Unit Tests
-Once you have your unit tests in place, you can begin writing actual unit tests.
+Once you have your stubs in place, you can begin writing actual unit tests.

 ````js
 Tinytest.add('Template.leaderboard.players()', function (test) {